0n0w1c/IR3_Assets_crushing_industry/readme.md

 # IR3 Assets: crushing industry

-Adds a mixing machine and reskins [Crushing Industry](https://mods.factorio.com/mod/crushing-industry) using IR3 graphical assets, if installed.
+Optionally adds a mixing machine and reskins [Crushing Industry](https://mods.factorio.com/mod/crushing-industry) using IR3 graphical assets, if installed.
 *Breaking change: Concrete mix is made in the mixing machine*

 *Requires the manual installation of the Industrial Revolution 3 Asset Packs.*